Skip to main content

 If you don't have the right to create a Jira Cloud app, please ask your Jira Cloud administrator to do it for you.
 You can easily forward a request with this procedure:

-1. Click on the Send a request to a Jira administrator link to easily forward your request
+1. Click the Send a request to a Jira administrator link to easily forward your request

-2. He or she should in turn provide you with the Jira Cloud app credentials to proceed with the rest of the configuration.
+2. They should in turn provide you with the Jira Cloud app credentials to proceed with the rest of the configuration.

 2. Declare your Jira Cloud app in the GitGuardian Platform